ibmstorage/ibm-storageinsights-ecosystem-dynatrace/README.md

 ## 5. Install IBM Storage Insights Dynatrace Extension
   ### 5.1.
 Generate IBM Storage Insights Dynatrace Extension Certificates

-  1. Go to Home directory.
+  1. Go to Home directory on the machine where github repo mentioned in step 5.2.1 is cloned.
       ```bash
       cd ~
       ```